microchip-pic-avr-examples/pic16f13145-multiple-clb-configurations-mplab-mcc/README.md

 # Getting Started with Multiple Configurations for the Configurable Logic Block (CLB) - Use Case for the PIC16F13145 Microcontroller with MCC Melody

 The PIC16F13145 device family of microcontrollers is equipped with a complex programmable logic device peripheral.
 The Configurable Logic Block (CLB) is a collection of logic elements that can be programmed to perform a wide variety of digital logic functions.
-The logic function may be completely combinatorial, sequential, or a combination of the two, enabling users to incorporate hardware-based custom logic into their applications.
-This peripheral presents an unique way of modifying its control registers and setting up the logic elements.
-The CLB module consists of two sets of register interfaces: the standard Special Function Register (SFR) interface, and a Configuration Interface.
-These SFRs allow user software the ability to enable/disable the module, program input bits into the CLB memory, select a clock source, read the outputs of each Basic Logic Element (BLE), and enable Peripheral Pin Select (PPS) outputs for specific BLE outputs.
+The logic function may be completely combinatorial, sequential or a combination of the two, enabling users to incorporate hardware-based custom logic into their applications.
+This peripheral presents a unique way of modifying its control registers and setting up the logic elements.
+The CLB module consists of two sets of register interfaces: the standard Special Function Register (SFR) interface and a Configuration Interface.
+These SFRs allow user software the ability to enable/disable the module, program input bits into the CLB memory, select a clock source, read the outputs of each Basic Logic Element (BLE) and enable Peripheral Pin Select (PPS) outputs for specific BLE outputs.
 The CLB’s logic elements cannot be configured using the SFR interface and consequently the Configuration Interface must be used for a complete configuration of the module.
 The Configuration Interface does not appear as an SFR in the Register Map and is not directly user-accessible.
 Instead, the Configuration Interface is accessed through the Nonvolatile Memory Control (NVM) Scanner module.
 Therefore, the configuration values for the logic elements, also called the bitstream, must reside in Program Flash Memory (PFM) and the NVM Scanner transfers the information from the PFM into the CLB registers.
-Storing the bitstream in the Program Flash Memory offers extensive flexibility for a wide range of applications due to the fact that one can store multiple bitstreams in memory which can be loaded into the CLB registers at runtime.
-This code example will explore this concept and will present a use case which changes the bitstream of two simple digital designs during runtime with the press of a button.
+Storing the bitstream in the Program Flash Memory offers extensive flexibility for a wide range of applications due to the fact that the user can store multiple bitstreams in memory which can be loaded into the CLB registers at run-time.
+This code example will explore this concept and will present a use case which changes the bitstream of two simple digital designs during run-time with the press of a button.

 ## Related Documentation